User experience is the most important factor for the success of an app. Though many use the words interchangeably, UI is not the same as UX.

 Jin Markov is a Content Writer with GoodFirms, a research firm in the USA.
 He has an experience of 6 years and has been writing on mobile app development.

-Veera S is a self-motivated and knowledge of Google Ad Words and social media marketing with 5+ years of experience in Digital Marketing.
+Veera S is self-motivated and knowledgeable of Google Ad Words and social media marketing with 5+ years of experience in Digital Marketing.
 My expertise reflects in Google, Bing other SEM activities, SEO, SMM, Google Analytics, and various Digital Marketing Tools.